logic-and-learning-lab/Popper/README.md

 max_body(3).
 ```

-If we call Popper with these three files, then it will produce the output:
+If we call Popper with these three files it will produce the output:

 ```prolog
 grandparent(A,B):-mother(A,C),father(C,B).